Babim78/parser/README.txt

 5.open cmd

-6.go into the folder 'target'
+6.go to the folder in which the archive is unpacked

 7.input command 'java -jar parse-1.0.jar' enter